 We create and experience everything in our minds.
 So, if the mind is like a garden, what are we planting?
 Is that why people don’t produce what they want.
-Learn how to fix the soil and plant seeds that yield the harvest you want.
+Learn how to fix the soil and plant seeds that yield the harvest you desire.

 What Are You Growing?